Topic outline

 Speaking Test Video (Paper 3 Speaking)

-• This resource supports the following syllabuses for examination from 2024:
+• This resource supports the following syllabuses:

 • Cambridge IGCSE English as a Second Language 0510